stephenbeckr/ML-theory-class/Homeworks/README.md

 List of homeworks:

-- [HW 1](APPM4490_Spr26_HW01.pdf), due ???
-2026 at noon.
+- [HW 1](APPM4490_Spr26_HW01.pdf), due Wed Jan 21 2026 at noon.
 Turn this in class or online via Canvas/Gradescope.
-Topic: TBD
+Topic: intro to PAC learning

 <!--  OLD list from 2204
 - [HW 1](APPM4490_Spr24_HW01.pdf), due Fri Jan 26 2024 at noon.
 Turn this in class or online via Canvas/Gradescope